By Jose E. Latour, Esq. – Founder of LatourLaw, P.A.

 LatourLaw has been filing Direct EB-5s since 1992, assisting investors from all over the world in making intelligent EB-5 investment decisions and forging strategic alliances with vetted U.S. operating partners with proven success history.
 By partnering our Direct EB-5 investors with established U.S. business operators, LatourLaw Direct EB-5 investors receive administrative support not only through investment but through the ENTIRE EB-5 process.

-Direct EB-5 at $500,000 is a smart move…IF you choose wisely.
+Direct EB-5 at $500,000 is a smart move…IF AND ONLY IF you choose your EB-5 investment wisely.
 LatourLaw has been assisting foreign investors make strategic immigration investments for over 30 years.
 If you are ready to act NOW to take advantage of the temporary $500,000 EB-5 opportunity, LatourLaw is collaborating with one of America’s leading franchisors (60+ year history) to offer direct EB-5 investor slots to accredited investors able to satisfy “source of funds” requirements.
 Please contact our Miami or Ho Chi Minh City offices for further information.

 Attorney José E. Latour